Rotary Peace Fellowship Program 2023-2024

 - Students can not apply if they belong to a Rotary member, an employee of a Rotary club, Rotary International, or another Rotary entity.

-- Students need to apply online to Rotary Peace Fellowship Program through the link below.
+- Students need to apply online to the Rotary Peace Fellowship Program through the link below.

 - Must select two universities for their study program.